 The research described in this paper uses a variety of global datasets to support theory suggesting that plants maximize carbon gain, in part, via myriad traits that regulate temperature near the optimum for photosynthesis.

-This paper provides the first large advance in our understanding of leaf thermoregulation, and is thus likely to be tested widely.
+This paper provides the first large advance in the understanding of leaf thermoregulation, and is thus likely to be tested widely.

 Leaf thermoregulation has been rarely documented, and its control is unknown.
-However, leaf temperature is one of the most critical parameters regulating photosynthesis in Earth System Models.
+However, leaf temperature is one of the most critical parameters regulating photosynthesis in Earth system models.
 Improving its understanding has widespread fundamental and applied (e.g., modeling) value.
-We tested a novel carbon and energy-based theory using multiple global datasets of leaf temperature and photosynthesis, along with myriad leaf traits.
+The scientists tested a novel carbon- and energy-based theory using multiple global datasets of leaf temperature and photosynthesis, along with myriad leaf traits.
 The theory was supported by the data, and demonstrated that leaf thermoregulation does act to maximize photosynthesis.
-This paper has broad implications for fundamental biology and for applied modeling of ecosystems.
+This research has broad implications for fundamental biology and for applied modeling of ecosystems.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Mar 23, 2021